DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 - structures and their member values
 - unions and their cases
 - enumerations and their enumerators
-- interfaces, porttypes, eventtypes, components and all their contents
+- interfaces, porttypes, eventtypes, components and all of their direct contents
-- valuetypes and most of their contents with the exception of these kinds valuetype statements:
+- valuetypes and most of their direct contents with the exception of these kinds of valuetype statements:
   - import: not supported by TAO
-  - typeid: not supported by TAO on valuetypes
+  - typeid: not supported by TAO within valuetypes
   - typeprefix: No corresponding AST Node to attach annotations to

 These are the general cases.
 The rest of the cases are defined in the next